openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

 This folder contains the code for the different data sources.

 # Data Sources
-- metadata: metadata for the batch like t0_dt, x_meters_center ....
+- metadata: metadata for the batch like t0_dt, x_centers_osgb ....
 - datetime: datetime information like 'hour_of_day'
 - gsp: Grid Supply Point data from Sheffield Solar (e.g. the estimated total solar PV power generation for each GSP region, and the geospatial shape of each GSP region).